Problem-dependent attention and effort in neural networks with applications to image resolution and model selection: Descriptive Results

 \subsection{Downsampling and Accuracy}

 Before presenting results from the sequential threshold-based model, Table \ref{tab:performance} shows how the classifiers used in the component steps perform on their own.
-No threshold or sequential approach is used; the neural network or logistic regression approach is applied to the full set of full-resolution training images, the full set of full-sized test images, or the full set of downsampled test images, where the downsampling rate varies across the columns.
-The values in the table illustrate the percentage of cases in which the correct class was chosen out of the ten possibilities---so that pure random chance would produce an accuracy of 10\%.
-Results for the classification of MNIST-style images appear in panel A, and panel B shows results for the classification of RGB images.
-For the benchmark cases in which the full-sized images are used, the neural networks are not those that achieve peak state-of-the-art performance but are representative of the sorts of CNNs commonly seen in the literature.
-Additionally, some weaker classifiers---the logistic regression approach as well as the LeNet-5 applied to grayscale versions of the RGB images---are included for comparison in order to illustrate how the proposed strategy performs across a variety of situations.\footnote{Recent studies report performance of 99.8\% on MNIST, 96\% on KMNIST, 93\% on Fashion MNIST, 96\% on SVHN, and 99.5\% on CIFAR-10 \citep{Deotte2018, Preda2019, Rane2018, Roussis2020, PapersWithCode2022}.
-Thus, the LeNet-5's performance on the full-sized test images, as shown in Table \ref{tab:performance}, is somewhat below the state-of-the-art rates of accuracy, and the the performance of the DLA-Simple and ResNet-18 classifiers on the SVHN and CIFAR-10 datasets is comparable to what has been achieved in the literature.} The different rows illustrate how the performance varies across datasets and models.
+No threshold or sequential approach is used; the logistic approach and the 15 neural networks are applied in each case to the complete sets of full-resolution training images, full-sized test or validation images, and downsampled test or validation images, where the downsampling rate varies across the columns.
+The values in the table illustrate the percentage of cases in which the correct class was chosen \.
+For each of the MNIST-style and small RGB image datasets, the number of classes is 10, so that pure random chance would produce a rate of accuracy of 10\%.
+For the ImageNet and ImageNet-V2 datasets, the number of classes is 1,000, and the Top-1 accuracy is shown, so that pure random chance would produce a rate of accuracy of 0.1\%.
+Results for the classification of MNIST-style images appear in panel A, panel B shows results for the classification of small RGB images, and panel C shows results for the larger RGB images from ImageNet and ImageNet-V2.
+For the benchmark cases in which the full-sized images are used, the neural networks used here are not those that achieve peak state-of-the-art performance but are representative of the sorts of networks commonly seen in the literature.
+Additionally, some weaker classifiers---the logistic regression approach as well as the LeNet-5 applied to grayscale versions of the RGB images---are included for comparison in order to illustrate how the proposed strategy performs across a variety of situations.\footnote{Recent studies report performance of 99.91\% on MNIST, 99.15\% on KMNIST, 96.91\% on Fashion MNIST, 99.01\% on SVHN, and 99.5\% on CIFAR-10 \cite{An2020,DipuKabir2022,Tanveer2020,Foret2021,Dosovitskiy2021}.
+Thus, the LeNet-5's performance on the full-sized test images, and the DLA-Simple and ResNet-18 performance on the SVHN datasets, as shown in Table \ref{tab:performance}, are somewhat below the state-of-the-art rates of accuracy, although the performance of the DLA-Simple and ResNet-18 classifiers on the CIFAR-10 dataset is comparable to what has been achieved in the literature.
+On the ImageNet validation dataset, recent very large models (with $\sim$ 2 billion parameters) have been able to achieve Top 1 accuracy rates at or just below 91\% by training a multi-modal model that supplements image data with text-based information from captions \cite{Yu2022} or by averaging forecasts across multiple large models \cite{Wortsman2022}.} The different rows illustrate how the performance varies across datasets and models.

 As the results from the first panel show, when the full training or test images are used, the LeNet-5 accurately classifies MNIST-style images 87.7\% to 99.5\% of the time.
 The accuracy is somewhat lower for the simpler logistic regression approach, which correctly classifies cases 67.9\% to 91.5\% of the time.
 Classifications are most accurate for the digit identification task of MNIST and less for the more complex problems of identifying classes of Japanese characters in KMNIST or types of clothing in Fashion MNIST.
 Performance declines as we move from left to right, and increasing amounts of downsampling are applied to the images, and at the very right, when the 2x2 images are used, only 9.5\% to 24.1\% of cases are correctly classified.